laoluadewoye/Unet-Practice/README.md

 Thank you to FernandoPC25 for the article on UNETs and inspiring my dynamic architecture - https://medium.com/@fernandopalominocobo/mastering-u-net-a-step-by-step-guide-to-segmentation-from-scratch-with-pytorch-6a17c5916114

-Thank you to PvJosue for trying this before me - https://github.com/pvjosue/pytorch_convNd/blob/master/LICENSE
+Thank you to PvJosue for trying to make recursive convolution before me - https://github.com/pvjosue/pytorch_convNd/blob/master/LICENSE

 # Welcome